chgeuer/chgeuer.github.io/_posts/2015-09-16-vm-ha-in-arm-needs-more-than-availabilitysets.md

 }
 ```

+    One tip for deriving storage account names from user-supplied strings is to do at least some input sanitization.
+Above, you see that I call the `replace(deploymentName,'-','')` function to trim away dashes.
+Azure storage accounts do not like dashes and symbols in their name.
+Until ARM templates provide some RegEx'ish input handling, I at least trim the `-` symbols away.

 The interesting part of the JSON template is in the virtual machine description.
 The `copy.count` value retrieves the instance count from the `variables`section: `[variables('instanceCount').frontend]`, which means that the template is expanded 7 times.
 The concrete value of the iteration is returned by the `copyIndex()` function, which returns 0, 1, 2, 3, 4, 5 and 6 respectively.

-The `properties.storageProfile.osDisk.vhd.uri` now has a fancy value, indented for better redability:
+The `properties.storageProfile.osDisk.vhd.uri` has a value, which needs some explanation, indented for better redability:

 ```text
 [concat(